Three Brotherhood Alliance: Post-coup actions

 In December, junta troops dropped around 500 paratroopers over the border city of Namphan, which was controlled by the MNDAA.
 Over 100 Tatmadaw soldiers were killed in the raid, and the remaining soldiers were forced to flee.
 The raid marked the first major attack by the Tatmadaw on a member of the 3BA since the coup, effectively securing de facto MNDAA control over Namphan.
 The secretary of the TNLA, Tar Bone Kyaw, stated that the raid cemented the 3BA's position on the junta as hostile.

 In February 2022, skirmishes broke out in Maungdaw Township of Rakhine, leading to a junta crackdown on AA-affiliated citizens and areas of Rakhine.
 In response, the AA refused participation in peace talks.
 Five months later in July 2022, the junta launched an airstrike on an AA base in an area administered by the Karen National Union, killing six AA fighters.
 In response, the AA ambushed Tatmadaw soldiers in Maungdaw, killing four.
 These clashes escalated throughout August to November, with 100 battles occurring in nine Rakhine townships.
 Thirty-six Tatmadaw outposts were destroyed, thirty-one of which were in northern Maungdaw.
 The Tatmadaw launched a counteroffensive in November, but with major civilian casualties.
 A truce was signed on November 26.

 Meanwhile, the MNDAA and TNLA used the peace in 2022 to consolidate control over areas and stockpile weapons.
 The TNLA did not conduct any major attacks against the junta forces, but did launch small raids to show power.

 In 2023, the Three Brotherhood Alliance increased their rejection of the junta by denouncing the election as a sham despite the junta promising constitutional protection for several groups.
 Militarily, the 3BA began increasingly supporting other armed groups such as the Karenni Nationalities Defence Force.
 The TNLA also launched a brief recruitment raid in May 2023 in Lashio, military controlled territory.

 In July 2025, the Burmese military government took back the town of Nawnghkio in the north of Shan state, through a series of more than 560 military engagements in the region over the span of 11 months.
 The Three Brotherhood Alliance had ruled this town for nearly an entire year.
 A key difference between the Three Brotherhood Alliance and the military junta is their lack of air support, and the air superiority of the Tatmadaw has repeatedly been a strain on the Alliance's ability to hold towns after they have been conquered.

+In mid-March 2026, the alliance between MNDAA and TNLA broke down over the issue of security cameras and to reopen the trade route to China.
+The MNDAA attacked TNLA-controlled Kutkai using drones and took the city on 16 March.
+On the 17th anniversary of the founding of the Arakan Army, the MNDAA and TNLA pledged to continue their friendship, as well as cooperate with the AA and to work together until the "revolutionary vision" is achieved.